Hidden causal loops, macroscopic realism and Einstein-Podolsky-Rosen-Bell nonlocality: forward-backward stochastic simulations

-In this paper, we prove a connection between Bell nonlocality and causal loops involving ``hidden'' amplitudes.
-The solutions are based on phase-space theorems derived in the companion paper \citep{companion-paper} that lead to simulations of EPR and Bell correlations.
-A consequence is a causal structure arising \emph{from quantum mechanics }that involves both backward- and forward-propagating stochastic amplitudes in time, which gives consistency with macroscopic realism.
-Although EPR's local realism is not realizable, the solutions identify a weak form of realism that is valid in the presence of Bell violations $-$ the violations arise from a failure of an identifiable subset of the locality-realism conditions.
+In this Letter we prove a connection between Bell nonlocality and causal loops involving ``hidden'' amplitudes for a stochastic model arising from quantum field theory, whose dynamics has initial and final boundary values.
+The solutions are based on phase-space theorems derived in a companion paper \citep{companion-paper} that lead to simulations of EPR and Bell correlations.
+A consequence is a causal structure arising from a quantum treatment\emph{ }that gives both backward- and forward-propagating stochastic amplitudes, and that is consistent with macroscopic realism.
+Our solutions identify weak forms of both locality and realism that are valid in the presence of Bell violations, with the violations arising from a failure of an identifiable subset of EPR and Bell's local-realistic conditions.
+We show that one can have more general ``beables'' as suggested by Bell \citep{bell-2004,beables} but with different dynamical properties to those assumed by EPR and Bell.